-To get you started, here are some of the best day trips you can go on.
+To get you started with your Sedona adventure, here are some of the best day trips you can go on to make your stay worthwhile.

 1. Mogollon Rim